chinmayasukumar/Capstone-2_Modelling_steel_strength/README.md

 ## EDA

-The correlations between the featues and yield strength are shows below:
+The correlations between the features and Yield strength are shown below:

 ![](/reports/figures/correlation_map.png)

-Four elements, Vanadium (v), Molybdenum (mo), Nickel (ni) and Manganese (mn) play a big positive role in determining strength.
-Temperature also plays a huge role in negatively influencing strength which is expected as higher temperatures allow for easier movement of dislocations.
+Four elements, Vanadium (V), Molybdenum (Mo), Nickel (Ni) and Manganese (Mn) play a big positive role in determining strength.
+Temperature also plays a huge role in negatively influencing strength which is expected as higher temperatures allow for easier movement of dislocations and thus weaker steel.

+## Preprocessing

+The data was split into training, test and validation sets with a 7:2:1 split respectively.
+A validation set was created to assess the model’s performance more robustly.
+All features, X data, were fit and transformed on X_train using a Standard Scaler and were transformed on X_val and X_test.
+The y data, target variable, was kept as is

 ## Modelling

 The package pycaret was used to perform a preliminary search to find the top models to perform the regression.
 The models from this analysis would be fed into an ensemble Voting Regressor.
 The models with the best overall performance were

-1. CatBoost Regressor (CAT)
+    CatBoost Regressor (CAT)
-2. Light Gradient Boosting Machine (LGBM)
+    Light Gradient Boosting Machine (LGBM)
-3. ExtraTrees Regressor (XT)
+    ExtraTrees Regressor (XT)

-The CatBoost Regressor, Light Gradient Boosting Machine and Extra Trees Regressor were chosen to be input into a Voting Regressor.
-In the report, the feature importances of all 3 models is found in the report.
-Vanadium was common in the CatBoost and XT models while Molybdenum, Nickel and Manganese were common to all three.
-The LGBM model did put quite a bit of importance on temperature which isn't ideal since most of the samples were pulled at temperates >25˚C.
+The CatBoost Regressor (CAT), Light Gradient Boosting Machine (LGBM) and Extra Trees Regressor (XT) were chosen to be input into a Voting Regressor.
+The feature importance of all 3 models is found in the report.
+Vanadium was a common influencing factor in the CAT and XT models while molybdenum, nickel and manganese had a large influence in all three.
+The LGBM model did put quite a bit of importance on temperature which isn't ideal since most of the samples were pulled at temperatures >25˚C.

 ### Ensemble Model

 From these three models, an ensemble Voting Regressor model was built.
-The model returns a prediction that is the weighted average of the predictions from the three baxe models.
-The weighted average of the prediction from each regressor is the final prediction from this model.
+The model returns a  weighted average of the predictions from each of the three base models, which is the final prediction.
 The weights were determined by iteratively assigning a weight (between 0 and 0.9) to each model, similar to a grid search, and retrieving the evaluation metrics from each iteration.
 Using this method, the optimal weights discovered were 0.3, 0.6 and 0.1 corresponding to CAT, LGBM and XT respectively.
-This path was chosen because the power in this meta-model comes from its diversity.
-Any predictions from one model that suffers wheen predicting on one particular section of data can be compensated by the predictions of the other two.
-It is also more flexible when predicting on different types of data.
+This strategy was chosen since the power in this meta-model comes from its diversity.
+Any predictions from one model that suffer when predicting one particular section of data can be compensated for by the predictions of the other two.
+It is also more flexible when predicting based on different types of data.

 ```python
 # Weights will be assigned iteratively to each model in a Voting Regressor to discover the most accurate model